-One of the things that Knud Erik Hansen, the third generation CEO of Carl Hansen + Son, believes about why designs from over a century ago remain relevant, is:
+One of the things that Knud Erik Hansen, the third generation CEO of Carl Hansen + Son, home of the iconic Wishbone Chair, believes about why designs from over a century ago remain relevant, is:

 “We feel a little bit for what you experienced when you were a child - being at your grandparent’s place, or your parents place.
 Those days are normally associated with peace, safety, and happiness.
 Therefore we all have a certain - perhaps, unconscious - culture in the back of our heads saying this is where we come from.
 This is beautiful.
 This is what we want to keep.”
 Source - Designcurial.

 We both like this sentiment, it feels strongly connected to our own values and we love the stories that get passed down via unforgettable and generation-spanning designs.

 Carl Hansen + Son have just released a new story about the history of their brand, how the death of his father left Knud Erik’s mother in a very difficult position, and how she used her unwavering belief in the brand to keep it thriving so it could be passed down to her sons.